Luc Jacquet

-Luc Jacquet (born 5 December 1967) is a French film director and screenwriter.
+Luc Jacquet (/fr/; born 5 December 1967) is a French film director and screenwriter.
 He wrote and directed the film March of the Penguins, which won an Oscar for Best Documentary Feature in 2006 and received a nomination for the Writers Guild of America Award for Best Documentary Screenplay.
 He also directed The Fox and the Child.
 It was released in Britain and Ireland in slightly re-edited dubbed English-language version with narration by Kate Winslet, and was released in the United States on 29 February 2008.

 His 2015 film Ice and the Sky was selected to close the 2015 Cannes Film Festival.

 Biography

 Born in Bourg-en-Bresse, Luc Jacquet spent his youth in the Jura region of Ain.
 It is in this environment that his passion for nature gradually developed: